Martin Ridgwell – 4 of Diamonds

 I’ve been meaning to play with this theme since I last watched the movie sweet Charity, where the film’s heroine ( an employee at a dance hall where clients pay to spend time with her ), encounters a famous film star who takes her back to his glamorous apartment.
 She cant believe her luck, and wishes her little gang of co-workers could see her now in the lap of luxury.

 So I guess that’s basically where the germ of the idea came from for my drawing, just wanting to see how my ruffians would fare in a more glamorous setting.
 Obviously they’re taking to it very well and that in turn led to the title of the piece, what else but Diamond Geezers.

-To buy a deck of cards featuring Martin’s work and the work of many others, click ‘Pre-order a Deck of Cards’ from the menu.
+To buy a deck of cards featuring Martin’s work and the work of many others, go to the ‘shop’ section of this website from the menu.